Guide 7 - References

 Preparation and disclosure of references

-In addition to "standard" references for employment or placement at another academic institution, staff may provide references for internal candidates re.
-Employment/promotion and also references in the form of academic peer review provided by external academics relating to the promotion or appointment of an academic with whom they may have or have had a close working/research relationship.
+In addition to standard references for employment, or for placement at another academic institution, staff may provide references for internal candidates (concerning their employment or promotion) and also external references for peers in the form of academic peer review (relating to the promotion or appointment of an academic with whom they may have or have had a close working or research relationship).

-2.1 When writing a reference, bear in mind that the current interpretation of the Data Protection Act is that the Data Subject may have a right to see the reference whether or not it was written in confidence.
+2.1 When writing a reference, bear in mind that the subject of the reference may have a right to see it on request – either because it cannot be shown that it was written in confidence, or because the receiving party cannot rely on the exemption.

 2.2 References should be factually correct and state within what parameters the reference is given.
-Where opinions about a person's suitability are disclosed, any comments made should be capable of defending and justified on reasonable grounds.
-Statements should not be made which the writer is not qualified to make.
+Where opinions about a person's suitability are disclosed, every referee should be prepared to stand by any comments made and defend or justify them on reasonable grounds.
+Statements should not be made which the writer is not qualified to make, or which are based on hearsay.

-2.5 When a request is received from a potential employer, but the writer is unable or unwilling to give a reference, such a refusal should be communicated with caution so as not to imply a negative reference and thus disclosing personal data.
+2.5 When a request is made by a potential employer or institution, but the writer is unable or unwilling to give a reference, such a refusal should be communicated with caution so as not to imply a negative reference (which itself could be held to be a denigration of character or unwarranted disclosure of personal data).

 2.6 Do not submit a minimal reference inviting the recipient to telephone you for additional information.
-Once a verbal reference is committed to a written or electronic record, he/she is obliged to inform the data subject of the existence of this additional information.
+Also, please note that if a note of a verbal reference is taken, and is committed to a written or electronic record, that record may then be disclosable under data protection law.

-2.8 Keep copies of any references provided for a period of up to six months in case of possible litigation from unsuccessful applicants.
+2.8 Keep copies of any outgoing references provided for a period of up to one year in case of possible litigation from unsuccessful applicants.
+If you consider there may be reasons to keep the reference for longer, for example because of some serious allegation in the content, then please consult the College’s Data Protection Officer.

 3.1 If you are applying for promotion within the College or for another job outside it and you know that a reference will be required from your current advisor/tutor/supervisor departmental head, always seek permission first before citing their name on an application.

-The formal procedure for responding to a request to the College for a copy of a reference written by a member of staff is set out in the Code of Practice on "Access to Personal Data" and should be handled in the first instance by the College's Data Protection Officer acting on behalf of the College's Data Controller (Deputy Rector).
+The formal procedure for responding to a request to the College for a copy of a reference written or received by a member of staff is set out in the Code of Practice on "Access to Personal Data" and should be handled in the first instance by the College's Data Protection Officer.

-If, however, the request is a personal one to, say, a former tutor/supervisor/manager and you are happy to release a copy of the reference you have already submitted to a potential employer, there are no formal procedures to go through other than making sure that you obliterate from the copy any reference to a third party.
+If, however, the request is a personal one to, say, a former tutor/supervisor/manager, is limited to the reference alone (and is clearly not therefore intended as a wider request for information) and you are happy to release a copy of a reference you have already submitted to a potential employer, there are no formal procedures to go through other than making sure that you redact from the copy any reference to a third party.
+If you have any doubts about the redactions, please contact the College's Data Protection Officer.